 ZOOM Enlarge a page by clicking once on the page.
 Click once more to reduce the page.

 MOVE Once a page is enlarged, click, hold and move mouse until you are at the desired location on the page.

 SEARCH The search box is found in right corner of window’s top bar.

 HYPERLINKS Simply click on any active link found on an advertisement or page, and a new browser window will launch to the associated Web page.

 SHARE Click on the symbol to the left of the page counter at the center of the top bar to share items via email or social media.

 Click to contact editorial department.

 Click to contact advertising sales.

-Click to sign up to receive emails when new digital version of the magazine are available.
+Click to sign up to receive emails when new digital editions of the magazine are available.